gipi/low-level/docs/languages/cpp.md

 in reality, under the hood, the constructor is called of T for the right hand side and then the copy constructor for the assignment to the left hand side.

+### Default constructor

+A default constructor is a constructor that either has no parameters, or if it has parameters, all the parameters have default values.

 ### Copy constructor

 It's in the form ``Class(const Class&)``.